This World Redhead Day (May 26) we celebrate these flame-haired wonders by checking out the most famous redheads in history?

 Churchill was a British politician and statesman known for his leadership of the United Kingdom during the Second World War.
 He is widely regarded as one of the great wartime leaders.

 He served as prime minister twice.
 A noted statesman and orator, Churchill was also an officer in the British Army, a historian, a writer, and an artist.
-To date, he is the only British prime minister to have received the Nobel Prize in Literature, and he was the first person created an honorary citizen of the United States.
+To date, he is the only British prime minister to have received the Nobel Prize in Literature, and he was the first person to be made an honorary citizen of the United States.

 Galileo (1564 – 1642)